Fatbal/Adapter-2-in-1/README.md

 As can be seen, the additional features are the ones that complicate more the design.

 Challenges to solve:
-  1: retractable cable.
+  1: Retractable cable.
   It is difficult with my solution to calculate the best dimensions for your cable separation and it is beneficial to use a ribbon cable compared to individual cables.

   2: Improve how to grab the 2 halves.
   It would be better to adapt to each one's preferences.

   3: Lowering the high/portability.
-  To improve the portability it would be important to lower the
+  To improve the portability, it would be important to lower the total height so you can put it easier in a bag.

+  4: Thumbkeys that go in front.
+  Self explanatory.

+  5: Adapt to a PCB.
+  You could have a PCB to put the microcontroller and some for the keys.
+You could even think of reusing some of the already popular split keyboards PCBs like Corne, Lily, or Sofle.